 Aunt Mina used to tell me, in all her usual vehement wisdom, that friendship, not unlike love, was colour blind.
 That love grows not in spite of the differences, but because of them.

 We should all revel in differences.
-Harmony can exist in those differences.
-Love can thrive in those differences.
+Harmony could exist in those differences.
+Love could thrive in those differences.

 And in the story of Maria and I, that statement rang true throughout our lives.
 Our children loved the stories of how we fell in love.